This page last updated: 9 June 2004

 Back to Town Postmarks.

-North and west of Oahu lie the islands of Kauai and Niihau, the latter privately owned even today.
-These islands were never brought under the control of Kamehameha I by force.
-Finally, by treaty, the king of Kauai agreed to become part of Kamehameha's kingdom.
-Kauai, mostly lush and wet, was dubbed the "Garden Isle" by 19th Century voyagers in search of vegetables and fruits to replenish supplies.
+At the northwest end of the main island chain lay the islands of Kauai and Niihau, the latter privately owned even today.
+Kamehameha I never conquered these islands by force, but ultimately took them over by an agreement made with the king of Kauai.
+Mostly lush and wet, Kauai was dubbed the "Garden Isle" by early 19th Century voyagers in search of vegetables and fruits to replenish supplies.
 Niihau was known then for its sweet potatoes.
-Kauai's center is a region of steep, wet cliffs climbing to a summit thought to be the wettest place on earth.
-All of the population has always lived along the coastal plains or in rugged valleys along the northwest coast.
+Kauai's center is largely uninhabitable – a region of steep, wet cliffs climbing to a summit thought to be the wettest place on earth.
+Population centers have ringed the coastline and spread up onto the coastal plains, except few people lived along the rugged valleys and steep cliffs dominating the northwest coast.

-Except for the impassable cliffs of the northwest Napali Coast, Kauai is easily traveled if one stays to the coast.
+The impassable cliffs of the northwest Napali Coast make it impossible to drive the entire circumference of Kauai.
+However, Kauai is easily traveled from Haena Point at the extreme northwest tip to Mana at the western tip, if one goes east from Haena Point or Mana and stays to the northern, eastern and southern coasts.
 Kauai is small compared to Hawaii or Maui so a rider on horseback could make it from the north end to the south end in good time.
 By 1875, Whitney wrote in his Guide to Hawaii that a light vehicle could be driven the 65 miles from Hanalei to Mana Point, via Lihue.
-Schooners frequently operated between the main harbors at Waimea, Nawiliwili and Hanalei on Kauai and Honolulu on Oahu.
-Steamer service was spotty until the 1880's when Nawiliwili and Hanalei became weekly stops.
+Schooners frequently operated between Honolulu and the main Kauai harbors at Waimea, Koloa, Nawiliwili and Hanalei.
+Steamer service was spotty until the 1880s when Nawiliwili and Hanalei became weekly stops.

 For discussions of overland routes and sea routes for these islands, see Routes and Post Offices under Local and Inter-island Mail.